makudesu/bnhsproject/docs/source/objectives.rst

 General Objectives
 ------------------

-    The main objective of the study is to develop a Cloud Based Enrollment System of Bambang National High School.
+    The main objective of the study is to develop a Cloud Based Enrollment System for Bambang National High School.

 Specific Objectives
 ------------------